-This year’s Taipei Cycle Show was the launching pad for several tyre brands with lots of new tyres of all shapes and sizes on display.
+This year’s Taipei Cycle Show was the launching pad for several tire brands with lots of new tires of all shapes and sizes on display.
 Maxxis had the biggest debut, with more than a dozen completely new or refreshed models for 2016.
-BikeRadar also spotted new tyres from Onza, Vittoria, Vee Tire, and Michelin, too.
+BikeRadar also spotted new tires from Onza, Vittoria, Vee Tire, and Michelin, too.
 Here’s a rundown of some of the fresh designs you’ll see on stores shelves soon.

 New mountain bike trail, enduro, cross-country, and downhill treads